sjessa/NucleoATAC/README.md

 pip install --editable .
 ```

+**_NOTE_**: to edit the package and install the new version, update the version
+number in `setup.py` for documentation, then re-run the above pip command.
+Test the install with `pyatac --version`.

 ### Updates to functionality

+**_NOTE_**: `nucleoatac run` doesn't work with the modifications for fragment
+sizes yet.
+Run commands individually as per [the docs](https://nucleoatac.readthedocs.io/en/latest/nucleoatac/).

 #### Allowing fragments files as input
 - Goal: allow nucleosome calling to be performed with tabix-indexed compressed fragments files in BED format